 Start into the new year with sparkling wine and fireworks

 At midnight, you cling glasses of sparkling wine, wish everybody around a Frohes Neues (short for Frohes neues Jahr/Happy New Year) and watch the firework.
 You are allowed to start your own firework in most cities but I have never done it myself.
 I prefer watching from a save distance with something bubbly in my hand :-).
 If you want to watch the firework in Stuttgart there are several good spots you can go to do so.
-If you’re in the city, head to Schlossplatz.
-That’s where a lot of people mingle and there will be a lot of firework.
 If you want to see the firework from above, you can go to Monte Scherbelino/Birkenkopf, Karlshöhe, Santiago-de-Chile-Platz, Eugensplatz, Teehaus at Weißenburgpark, Höhenpark Killesberg, and Bismarckturm.
 But be prepared for these places to be REALLY crowded.
 And I personally wouldn’t go there with children.
 A much more relaxed way to celebrate in the new year 2020 will be the new public Silvester party at Schlossplatz.
 Fireworks are banned, a fun program with live music and shows will entertain you before midnight and then a laser- and light show will blow your mind.
 Definitely more child-friendly than all the other places and a very relaxed way to celebrate in to the new year.

 No Silvester without New Year’s resolutions

 A fresh start into a new year makes most of us want to improve ourselves a little bit.
 That’s when Neujahrsvorsätze (New Year’s resolutions) come into play.
 They can be about anything really.
 Give up smoking, drink less alcohol and eat healthier are very popular resolutions for example.
 My New Year’s resolution is to get back into sports after I gave birth this summer.
 Fun fact: Most of the resolutions are forgotten again on January 1.
 And I doubt that this is only because of the amount of alcohol consumed on NYE. ;-P